gregorlarson/safemail/MAILIDENT.md

 Many (if not most) users do not have a really close relationship with their personal email provider.
 End-users are enticed to choose free email providers that provide portability, high-availability, good user-experiece and very high storage limits.
 The big free providers in North America are Google, Microsoft, Apple and Yahoo.
 There are a number of smaller providers as well.
 Because these email accounts are free, there may be no billing information that can be used to support identity.
 Also, users are moving away from the ISP or employer provided email and using the free email as their primary personal email address.
 In many cases there may no good backup email address that can be used to recover their primary email address.
 #### Broken Authentication Chains
 Users may abandon an email address or phone number, sometimes without considering all the consequences.
 A free email account may be closed simply because the user no longer logs into it regularly.
-When an email account or phone number is closed, the owner may forget that these addresses have the secondary use as an identity provider.
+When an email account or phone number is closed, the owner may forget that these addresses have the secondary use for authentication and identity.
 #### Accessing and Forwarding Email
 Users will often want their email forwarded to a facility and device that is convenient to them.
 This raises the primary security contradiction with email.
 > The user wants fast easy access to their email, and, we actually want them to have the fast, easy access in order that they may be informed and take actions based on that email.